inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 As a result, the generated traffic is more than 10 times higher than it was with the previous configuration.
-The number of packets dropped by the ``DropTailQueue`` of switches increased dramatically.
+The number of packets dropped by the :ned:`DropTailQueue` of switches increased dramatically.
 It is not surprising that the highest drop rates occur at the connections between the switches ``switchBB[]``, ``switchB``, ``switchC`` and ``switchD``, because the majority of the packets follow this route.